gluster/glusterfs/doc/hacker-guide/en-US/markdown/unittest.md

 Where `xxx` is the name of your C file.
 For example, look at `libglusterfs/src/Makefile.am`.

-Copy the simple unit test from `cmockery2/src/example/run_tests.c` to `unittest/xxx_unittest.c`.
+Copy the simple unit test from the [cmocka API][cmockaapi] to `unittest/xxx_unittest.c`.
 If you would like to see an example of a unit test, please refer to `libglusterfs/src/unittest/mem_pool_unittest.c`.

 #### Mocking
 You may see that the linker will complain about missing functions needed by the C file you would like to test.
 Identify the required functions, then place their stubs in a file called `unittest/xxx_mock.c`, then include this file in `Makefile.am` in `xxx_unittest_SOURCES`.
 This will allow you to you Cmockery2's mocking functions.